JustinDFuller/justindfuller.com/word/flexible.md

 When encountering new problems, don’t try to re-shape the useful tool in your hand.
 Instead, put it down for a moment, and try finding (or making) one suited for the unique task at hand.

 Eventually, opportunities for consolidation may appear.
-I’m sure at some point someone realized they were constantly using their crowbar to pull out the bent nails and thought “it sure would be nice if these two things went together.”
+I’m sure at some point someone realized they were constantly using their crowbar to pull out the nails their hammer bent and thought “it sure would be nice if these two things went together.”

 But, on the other hand, could you imagine the monstrosity of a tool that would arise from someone attempting to imagine every possible problem one would try to solve with it?
 It would be incredibly difficult to use, let alone produce and maintain.